 - Click Symbols to change the symbol style.
-Change Fill color to white and set Transparency to 100%.
+Change the fill to No color.
 Switch to Outline.
 Set Outline to black and Line Width to 1 px.
 Click OK to apply the changes, click OK, and click Done in the Change Style pane to keep the changes.

 - In the Contents pane under the Campground_Buffers layer, click Show Table.